Divisions, Centers & Institutes

 Division of Arts & Humanities

 Through scholarly inquiry, artistic creation, and community engagement, the Division of Arts and Humanities cultivates a rich artistic and intellectual community that fosters a respect for diversity and encourages lifelong learning.
-The Division offers degree programs in Art, Asian Studies, Classics, Communication and Digital Media, English, Great Ideas, History, Modern Languages, Music, Philosophy, Religion, and Theatre; as well as a minor in Women’s and Gender Studies; and a Master of Music in Music Theatre Vocal Pedagogy.
+The Division offers degree programs in art, Asian studies, communication, English, graphic design, history, modern languages (Chinese, French, German, Japanese, and Spanish), music, music theatre, public relations, religion, and theatre; as well as a minor in dance, film and new media, photography, and women’s and gender studies; and a Master of Music in Music Theatre Vocal Pedagogy.

 Division of Natural & Social Sciences